How ESG Integration Enhances EHS Management and Business Sustainability

 “With ESG, there’s a triple bottom line: profit, people, and the planet that will be demanded not only by the internal stakeholder, but the consumer and those looking to invest as shareholders,” says Intelex Vice-President of Health and Safety, Scott Gaddis.

-“As we advance, the ability to position EHS as a business partner with an increased value for the ethical and moral view of EHS – and in support of ESG efforts – is a good thing.”
+“As we advance, the ability to position EHS as a business partner with increased value for the ethical and moral view of EHS – and in support of ESG integration efforts – is a good thing.”

 Get free-trial access to an ESG software solution